gate-computer/wag/README.md

 Status
 ------

-- WebAssembly binary encoding version 1.
+- Implements WebAssembly binary encoding version 1.

 - The Go package API hasn't been finalized.

-- Cross-compilation will be supported once the backend interface stabilizes.

-- Multithreading is not supported.
-(WebAssembly doesn't define it yet.)

-- Much debugging remains to be done...
+- The snapshot-and-restore functionality is beta quality.

 Testing